 The 2016 CHA found that residents of Winnebago County reported an average of 3.4 mentally unhealthy days in the last 30.
 This is higher than the state average of 3 days and above the national benchmark of 2.3 days.

 Those seeking mental health services in the county face a shortage of providers.
 The ratio of mental health providers to residents is 581 professionals for every citizen.
 While this is slightly better than the state ratio of 623:1, it is poor in comparison to the national benchmark of 386:1.
 However, crisis services are available 24/7 through Winnebago County Human Services.

-For youth the numbers are alarming with 22.2 percent reporting self-harm not intended to result in suicide and 19.4 percent reporting serious consideration of a suicide attempt.
-With 15.8 percent of youth actually making a plan to commit suicide and 13.8 percent (more than double the state average of 6 percent) going through with an attempt at suicide, it’s clear that the factors leading to these behaviors need attention.
+For youth, the numbers are alarming with 22.2 percent reporting self-harm not intended to result in suicide and 19.4 percent reporting serious consideration of a suicide attempt.
+With 15.8 percent of youth making a plan to commit suicide and 13.8 percent (more than double the state average of 6 percent) going through with a suicide attempt, it’s clear that the factors leading to these behaviors need attention.
 The rate of completed suicides in Winnebago County is higher than the state average for youth under the age of 17 and elderly citizens over age 75.